njoroge-s/simple_shell/README.md

-This is the simple c shell team project.
+This is our simple c shell team project.
 Our team consists of Serah Njoroge and Masereka Robert